jeka-dev/jeka/README.md

 * Jerkar transparently compiles the java build classes prior to execute them.
 This step is very quick, Jerkar velocity does not suffer from this 'extra' step
 * Jerkar heavily relies on convention and sensitive defaults : you only need to specify what is not 'standard'
 * Jerkar features fluent APIs whose allow to express tasks in a very concise way.
 Jerkar build classes are close to Gradle script concision (and even more in certain cases)
+* Jerkar keeps the runtime simple (no bytecode enhancement) for easier debug

 # Main features
-Jerkar provides what a self respecting modern build system must and more :
+Jerkar provides what a self respecting modern, enterprise scale, build system must and more :
 * Provides both APIs and a command line tool.
+* Multi level of configuration system (Jerkar instance, user, build class, build command line)
 * Powerfull dependency management (back-ended by Ivy so compatible with Maven repositories)
 * Publication on Ivy or Maven repositories
 * Multi-project support
 * Powerfull fluent API to manipulate files, perform  compilations, tests, archives and all build related stuff
 * Choice between free form builds (ala Ant) and enforced build templates (ala Maven)
-* Hierarchical log output tracing execution time for each intermediate step
+* Hierarchical log output tracking execution time for each intermediate step
 * Pluggable architecture
 * Ability to get information from naming convention and Eclipse files, so in simpler cases you won't need to write script at all (even to generate war or perform SonarQube analysis) !!!